Skip to contents

 grid.size = 0.05)

 Graticules (the grid lines) can be removed by setting the grid.col to NA.
-Axis labels can be manipulated using standard ggplot code:
+Axis titles are omitted by default; add them with standard ggplot code:

 basemap(limits = c(124, 148, 31, 50), grid.col = NA) +